Pennsylvania : 2025-2026 Regular Session : BILL HB1167

 "Sheriff."
 A Pennsylvania sheriff, the Constitutional officers responsible for county law enforcement.

 "Solar radiation modification" or "sunlight reflection method."
 An experiment in the Earth's climatic system involving the release of pollutants that reduces the amount of sunlight reaching the Earth's surface.
-The term includes the use of interoperable, ground-based, airborne and space-based Facilities.
+The term includes the use of interoperable, ground-based, airborne and space-based facilities.

 "Weather engineering."
-The deliberate manipulation of the environment for purposes that include changing the weather or climate by artificial means, typically involving the release of pollutants into the atmosphere via cloud seeding, for small-scale, large-scale and global-scale alteration of the Environment.
+The deliberate manipulation of the environment for purposes that include changing the weather or climate by artificial means, typically involving the release of pollutants into the atmosphere via cloud seeding, for small-scale, large-scale and global-scale alteration of the environment.

 "Weather modification."
 Changing, controlling or interfering with or attempting to alter, change, control or interfere with the natural development of cloud forms, precipitation, barometric pressure, temperature, conductivity or other electromagnetic or sonic characteristics of the atmosphere.